openenergymonitor/learn/view/sustainable-energy/energy/renewableheat.md

 If productive coniferous woodland was used we would need 21,050 m2/household or 2.3x the UK land area, increasing to 4.6x UK land area with productive broadleaf woodland.
 Given that a large degree of biomass heat today is from these slower growing sources it highlights the need to develop the higher yielding crops if we are to achieve a sustainable level of land use at scale.

-ZeroCarbonBritain suggests that yields for SRC and miscanthus can be improved by a cautious 50%**.
+ZeroCarbonBritain suggests that yields for SRC and miscanthus can be improved by 50% (see land-use methodology).
 With such an improvement SRC would provide 0.975 W/m2 and Miscanthus: 1.17 W/m2.
 Resulting in land area use of 9.4% and 7.7% respectively.

 #### "Grass for gas" standard AD (26%)

 An alternative approach is the production of biogas, injected into the gas grid from Anaerobic Digestion plants.
-Anaerobic digestion converts wet biomass in to biogas at an energy efficiency of 60%***.
+Anaerobic digestion converts wet biomass in to biogas at an energy efficiency of 60%.

 AD requires wet biomass such as rotational grasses.
 These have an energy content of about 0.51 W/m2.
 Converted to biogas the energy content is equivalent to 0.31 W/m2.
 Assuming no losses associated with transportation in the gas network and a gas boiler efficiency of 92% resulting in a gas demand of 18.2 kWh/d or 756W.
 2440 m2 of rotational grasses are required, equivalent to 26% of UK land area if scaled up for all households.

 #### "Grass for gas" with enhanced sabatier processing (16%)

-Biogas from Anaerobic Digestion has a relatively high CO2 content** .
+Biogas from Anaerobic Digestion has a relatively high CO2 content.
 ZeroCarbonBritain suggests the addition of sabatier reactors to AD plants that can combine hydrogen generated from excess wind and solar electricity with CO2 from the AD biogas to create a larger quantity of methane.

 2.0 kWh of biomass + 1.0 kWh of hydrogen = 2.0 kWh of synthetic methane